Logoi-Linguistics/Logoi-Linguistics/README.md

 The logic programming paradigm has long been shrouded by dint of a daunting syntax.

-In response to this puzzle of pedagogy, Logoi translates logical sentences into Prolog code for you:
+In response to this puzzle pedagogical, Logoi translates logical sentences into Prolog code for you:

 ```